DanielAndi/PhytoPi/dashboard/docs/platform/ANDROID_TESTING_GUIDE.md

    - Enable **Install via USB** (optional, but recommended)

 3. **Connect Your Phone**:
+   - ⚠️ **IMPORTANT**: Connect your phone **directly to your computer** (NOT through a USB hub)
+   - USB hubs can cause connection issues with ADB
+   - Use a USB port directly on your computer
    - Connect your phone to your computer via USB
    - On your phone, you'll see a prompt: "Allow USB debugging?"
    - Check **"Always allow from this computer"** and tap **Allow**